xMihai/ts-react-starter/README.md

-# web-worker-redux-playground
+# ts-react-starter
-Playground for developing the Web Worker Redux
+Starter for TypeScript application with React